broadinstitute/wfl/docs/md/workflow-options.md

 !!! info "Summary"
     - Workflow options are an arbitrary JSON object stored in a key of `options`
-    - Can be provided either per-workflow or for an entire workload (or both)
+    - Can be provided per-workflow, for an entire workload, or both
-    - Optional when you make requests but will always be included in WFL's responses
+    - Optional -- you only need to specify options if you'd like to override something

 Suppose the following valid workload request that you might `POST` to `/create` or `/exec`: